muhammad102331-hash/Car_purchase-prediction/read.md

-# Car Purchase Analysis Insights (Simple Language)
+# Car Purchase Analysis Insights

 ## What this analysis is about
 This project studies customer data to understand who is more likely to buy a car.